houzyk/thephilosophicalcode/KeepItDry/KeepItDry.md

   Firstly, one argument for believing that a last layer comes from human language itself.
 We've seen how a simple word like "Toto" gives rise to a highly complex pyramid.
 It is quite obvious that we manipulate all kinds of words from all kinds of languages.
 It seems quite natural that each of these word give rise of a complex pyramid themselves.
 That's a lot of complexity (just think of the sheer complexity of linguistics abstractions derived from the words in this article itself).
 It also seems quite natural that we, humans, have limited mental powers.
 If there was no last layer to our linguistic pyramids, then we would have infinite information to deal with.
 It seems absurd to believe that us, humans with finite mental capabilities, would be able to process an infinite amount of information.
 So, we may conclude that there is no infinite chain of information.
 Hence, there is a last layer to our pyramids of abstraction.

   Secondly, let's go through an argument for believing that there is no last layer.
 Let's go back to our `even()` function once again.
 One could answer that the last layer of the pyramid arising from `even()` is Machine code.
 The problem with this answer is its arbitrariness- why stop at Machine code?
 Can't we dive deeper?
 Let's talk of the logic gates themselves!
 But why stop here?
 These logic gates are made up of atoms.
 But these atoms are made up of sub-atomic particles.
 What if our beloved physicists tell us that our standard particle model doesn't work anymore and  we found smaller stuff.
 This is not surprising given that this kind of paradigm shift happens a lot.
 To me, that's the beauty of Science.
 Anyway, my point is that there doesn't seem to be a non-arbitrary stopping point.
 There doesn't seem to be non-arbitrarily chosen last layer.
-Additionally, in my [last article](https://medium.com/@houzairmk/hello-computer-dff5e097aa9a), we saw how Computation goes beyond silicon powered computers.
-So, Computation is much more than just Machine code.
-When we consider a human computation like following a recipe, the of finding a non-arbitrary last layer gets even more complication.
+Additionally, in my [last article](/HelloComputer/HelloComputer.md), we saw how Computation goes beyond silicon powered computers.
+Conceptually, Computation is much more than just Machine code.
+When we consider a human computation like following a recipe, we see that finding a non-arbitrary last layer gets even more complication.
 Is it the atoms making up then human?
-Is it their souk?
+Is it their soul?
 Is it their brain?
 Is it their body?
 You get the picture.

   At this point, we could anticipate many counter-arguments to our two aforementioned arguments.
 One could say that the first argument says more about our mental capabilities rather than pyramids of abstractions themselves.
 Alternatively, one could say that the second argument puts the epistemological cart before the metaphysical horse (That's a philosopher's way of saying we're chatting tosh).
 Let's not pay too much attention to these possible counter-argument.
 Instead, let's take a pause and think about the question we're trying to answer- *"what lies at the bottom of layered pyramids of abstraction?"* Maybe that question itself is ill-posed- there is no right answer.
 In trying to find such an answer, we've confused ourselves.
 We've philosophized too much.
 We've reached the limits of Philosophy.
 Hell, maybe we've reacted the limits of human thought itself.

 ### 4. Confused Talk, Confused Philosophy

   Think of a time when you heard or saw a kid uttering their first word.
 Isn't it amazing how such a young brain deals with such complexity?
 They'll then grow up.
 In a cheeky way (yet again), the DRY principle is guiding them.

+  > At last, we saw that the DRY principle guides not only developers but can be connected to mostly anyone engaged with a human language.
+It is fascinating how such a simple principle gives rise to highly complex pyramids of abstractions.
+Instead of confusing ourselves with these amazing relations and complexity, we should simple take a pause and remain in awe of what humans can do.
+Let's not push Philosophy and human thought to their limits.

 ### PS